1 - Overview

 ess1 server type

-The ess1 server type of Event Streams is provided with standard specifications (vCPU, Memory) and is suitable for various database workloads.
+The ess1 server type of Event Streams is offered with standard specifications (vCPU, Memory) and is suitable for various database workloads.

 Standardess1v1m21 vCore2 GBUp to 10 Gbps